German Justice Minister Heiko Maas says more migrants will be deported once new rules come in

 The mass sex assaults in Cologne – and other European cities on New Year’s Eve – have sent shock waves through Germany, sparking heated debate over immigration and triggering protests, sackings and assaults on migrants.

-Germany has been reeling after a crime wave in Cologne on New Year’s Eve.
 Large numbers of women reported being sexually assaulted or robbed by gangs of men of Arab or North African appearance during celebrations in the city center, with some victims saying they feared for their lives.

 Prosecutors in Cologne said they had identified 13 accused so far, five of whom were in pretrial custody.

 Similar assaults alleged in Stockholm